openebs/website/website/src/blogs/2018-12-14-openebs-snapshots-using-kubectl.md

 excerpt: Kubernetes has a very “pluggable” method for adding your own logic in the form of a controller using CustomResourceDefinition(CRD).
 ---

 In Kubernetes 1.8, many of the changes involve storage.
 For example, volume snapshotting API has been released as a ‘prototype’ level.
 It is external to core Kubernetes API’s, and you can find the project under the snapshot subdirectory of the [kubernetes-incubator/external-storage](https://github.com/kubernetes-incubator/external-storage) repository.
-There is, however, an ongoing proposal to add them as a core Kubernetes API here.
+There is, however, an ongoing proposal to add them as a core Kubernetes APIs here.
 For a detailed explanation of the implementation of volume snapshotting, you can read the design proposal here.
 The prototype currently supports GCE PD, AWS EBS, OpenStack Cinder, Gluster, Kubernetes hostPath, and OpenEBS volumes.
 It is important to note that aside from hostPath volumes, the logic for snapshotting a volume is implemented by cloud providers and core Kubernetes storage providers.
 The purpose of volume snapshotting in Kubernetes is to provide a common API for negotiating with different cloud providers in order to take snapshots and restore it as new persistent volume.

 Kubernetes has a very `pluggable` method for adding your own logic in the form of a controller using [CustomResourceDefinition](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions)(CRD).
 VolumeSnapshot and VolumeSnapshotData are the two new CustomResources, and will be registered with the Kubernetes API server.
 This [user guide](https://github.com/kubernetes-incubator/external-storage/blob/master/snapshot/doc/user-guide.md#lifecycle-of-a-volume-snapshot-and-volume-snapshot-data) provides an overview of the lifecycle of these two resources. **`Snapshot-controller`** will create a CRD for each of these two CustomResources when it starts and will also watch for VolumeSnapshot resources.
 It will take snapshots of the volumes based on the referred snapshot plugin. **`Snapshot-provisioner`** will be used to restore a snapshot as a new persistent volume via dynamic provisioning.